jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 |**headers.value**|String|The value of the http header that will be included|

 <br/>
-### drm.fairplay<sup>7.7</sup>
+### drm.fairplay

-JW Player 7.7 includes new configuration options for custom Fairplay integrations, replacing 'url' and 'keyUrl' options from 7.5.
+JW Player includes configuration options for custom Fairplay integrations.
 For more information and examples regarding custom Fairplay DRM integrations, please view our [support article](https://support.jwplayer.com/customer/portal/articles/2561182-drm-digital-rights-management-#fairplay).

 |Option|Type|Description|
 |---|---|---|